itguser/munichimputationserver/docs/getting-started.md

 ![](images/import_data.png)

 ### Build
 Please select the build of your data.
 Currently the options **hg19** and **hg38** are supported.
-Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
+Munich Imputation Server automatically updates the genome positions (liftOver) of your data.
 All reference panels except TOPMed are based on hg19 coordinates.

 ### rsq Filter
-To minimize the file size, Michigan Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller then the specified value.
+To minimize the file size, Munich Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller then the specified value.

 ### Phasing